seandstewart/bardly/pending/romances/cymbeline/uncut.md

 Good my liege,
 Your preparation can affront no less
 Than what you hear of: come more, for more
-you’re ready:
+you're ready:
 The want is but to put those powers in motion
 That long to move.

 **CYMBELINE**
 I thank you.
-Let’s withdraw;
+Let's withdraw;
 And meet the time as it seeks us.
 We fear not
 What can from Italy annoy us; but
 We grieve at chances here.
 Away!